-Romania: Import of electricity due to production interruptions in five units16.
-February 2017. / SEE Energy News
+Romania: Import of electricity due to production interruptions in five units, SEE Energy News

 Monday, February 13, was the third day in this year in which Romania was a net importer of electricity, despite the fact that it has production capacities above the current consumption.
 The Ministry of Energy explains that the main motive is the price, and that import is in the interest of end-consumers in Romania because the import price is lower than the cost of domestic production.
 However, the data from the European network of transmission system operators show that in the last three days there have been unplanned outages in five units.
 Thus, the total production in Romania was reduced by about 1,000 MW.